Tosin-JD/exam_hall_system/README.md

 Python 3.7+ installed on your system.
 Django 4.0.0 or a more latest version.

+## How To Install
+1. Install Python on your system.
+2. Create a virtual environment with the following code on your command line:
+   Linux:
+   `python3 -m venv env`
+3. Activate the virtual environment
+   Linux:
+  `source env/bin/activate`
+   Windows:
+   `.\env\Scripts\activate`
+4. Install Django
+   `pip install django`
+5. change directory to the folder directory:
+   `cd exam_hall_system`
+6. run the server from the command line
+   `python manage.py runserver`
+7. Open a browser to view the project on this URL:
+   `127.0.0.1:8000`

 ## Features
 Features will be update soon